Blog vs. SEO-Optimized Blog

 Local SEO helps you target nearby customers while also improving your spot in local search results.

 If your site appears high in the results, more people will visit it.
-That’s why search engines play such a big role in online marketing.
 By following SEO writing best practices, SEO-optimized blogs support the search engine results to drive website revenue.

 -